mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

 }
 ```

 Awesome!
-Let's write some tests to make sure that our definitions meets the criteria:
+Let's write some tests to make sure that our definitions meet the criteria:

 ```scala
 package com.ghurtchu.loadbalancer.services